Mayuko Fujiki

+Mayuko Fujiki (藤木 麻祐子, Fujiki Mayuko) is an international artistic swimming coach originally from Japan, who has competed over seven Olympic Games as an athlete and has served as the head coach for the national teams of Spain, China, and the United States.
+Leveraging her success at Paris 2024, she transitioned to a new and more influential role as an international High-performance Consultant.

 Early career as a swimmer

 Due to the influence of her parents, who were both avid swimmers, Fujiki learned swimming at an early age.
-When she was seven years old, she began attending a swimming school in Osaka and started to learn synchronized swimming.
+When she was seven years old, she began attending a swimming school in Osaka and started to learn artistic swimming.
 When she was 14 years old, she won the Japanese National Junior Olympic and was selected to represent Japan at the Junior World Championships.

 In 1992, Fujiki moved to the United States and attended the Las Lomas High School in Walnut Creek, California.
-While she was in Walnut Creek, she joined the Walnut Creek Aquanuts, which was regarded as one of the best synchronized swimming teams in the world at that time.
+While she was in Walnut Creek, she joined the Walnut Creek Aquanuts, which was regarded as one of the best artistic swimming teams in the world at that time.
 At Aquanuts, she was trained by coaches such as Gail Pucci, a world champion herself, whose creativity and the skill as a coach has been teaching how to be a teacher for the athletes.
 Fujiki also sought guidance from Santa Clara Aquamaide's Chris Caver, who remains as a close confidant and mentor to Fujiki since she retired from swimming and began coaching.
 The mentorship and guidance by these seasoned veterans continue to support Fujiki navigating her career to this day.

 While at Aquanuts, she met her future teammates and notable synchronized swimmers such as Tamara Crow DeClercq and Heather Pease Olsen.
-In 1993, she won the solo-preliminary category at the U.S. Open Synchronized Swimming Championships in Irvine, CA. After successfully completing her junior year at the Las Lomas High School, Fujiki returned to Japan in 1993.
+In 1993, she won the solo-preliminary category at the U.S. Open artistic swimming Championships in Irvine, CA. After successfully completing her junior year at the Las Lomas High School, Fujiki returned to Japan in 1993.
 After completing high school in Japan, she moved to Tokyo to attend the Nihon University, where she studied English Literature and specialized in Intercultural Communications.
-While she was at Nihon University, she joined the Tokyo Synchronized Swimming Club.
+While she was at Nihon University, she joined the Tokyo artistic swimming Club.

 In 1995, she was selected to be part of the Japanese National Team for the 1996 World Cup.
 Then in 1996, she was selected to be one of the swimmers to represent Japan in the Atlanta Olympics.
 There were only team events at the Atlanta Olympics and Fujiki's team won a bronze medal.

 In 1997, as part of the Japanese National Team, she participated in a Duet event and won another bronze medal in the Swiss Open Championships.

 In 1998, Fujiki moved back to California to join the Walnut Creek Aquanuts again and took part in the US National Championships and US Open in 2000.
 She was also one of the eight American swimmers that performed in the Rome and Spain Opens in 1999 and 2000, respectively.

 In 2000, she retired from swimming and began coaching in 2001 at Walnut Creek Aquanuts.